-Assuming that you have several online presences, life is too short to open numerous tabs within a single browser each with a separate dashboard of WordPress.
+Assume, you have several online presences and life is too short to open numerous tabs within a single browser each with a separate dashboard of WordPress.
 With WordPress Multisite, you can now use multiple WordPress sites through a single dashboard with a single ID and Password.

 Introduction to WordPress Multisite

-It is a feature that came after the roll out of the WordPress version 3.0.
+It is a feature that came with the rollout of the WordPress version 3.0.
 In the beginning, WordPress Multisite didn’t get the worth it deserved.
 But, later as WP gained popularity, the Multisite feature became somewhat a specialty for WordPress hosting providers.
 It is perhaps the first WordPress feature that created its own niche and many WordPress developers have found a versatile usage of the multisite feature.
 All thanks to WordPress developers who have found versatile uses of this feature.

 This feature is mostly used with large websites having multiple sub-domains, internal blogs, networking sites, etc. You can create and give sub-accounts to the external users and they can run their websites using your domain.
 This is time-saving and provides ease in managing your all WordPress sites.

 With WordPress Multisite, hundreds of websites are accessible to you in one place.
 It works as a network under a single domain.
 You can add subdomains or subdirectories virtually by adding code to wp-config.php and WordPress .htaccess file.
 This means you don’t need to create any extra folders.

 WordPress Multisite is not new.
 It is as old as WordPress itself.
 In the beginning, it was developed as a separate entity and was not open-source.
 However, with WordPress 3.0, it is in the hands of users and the core development team of WordPress continues to enhance the usage of this feature.